zshoals/ECX-Haxe-Notes/README.md

 var position = _position.create(entityID);
 ```

-\_position is immediately available to use in your code without proper instantiation; a nightmarish macro hellscape handles this for you.
+\_position is immediately available to use in your code without proper instantiation, assuming you have Wired it; a nightmarish macro hellscape handles this for you.

 # How do Wires work with other Services, including Systems?
 You get access to the class instance's features, that's about it.